Humans Transmitting Prion Disease To Whales

 At least one dolphin has been found with prion disease, but testing is severely lacking.
 Since dietary factors are clearly linked to neurological disease, we can learn more about the health of whales by studying the people who eat them.
 In turn, the health of the whales can shed light on the health of our food and water supplies upstream.
 A pioneering researcher is conducting such research now to better understand human health, the health of our oceans and the connections between those factors.

 Whale meat appears to be contributing to high rates of neurological disease in Nordic and Baltic nations.
 Pioneering research found that Parkinson’s patients on the Faroe Islands have consumed about six times more whale meat and blubber than their neighbors who don’t have the disease.
+Marine life could be contracting prion disease from the runoff from land, which means that we have more prion disease on land than we are admitting.

 Maria Skaalum Petersen is working to shed light on the connection between sick seas, sick whales and the people who consume them.
 Petersen is a researcher in the Department of Occupational and Public Health in the Faroe Islands health service.
 One of her projects has included a comparison of the prevalence of Parkinson’s disease (part of the TSE spectrum) in the Nordic countries.

 She found that Parkinson’s disease is twice as prevalent on the Faroe Islands as in Norway and other Nordic countries.
 A traditional diet on the Faroe Islands typically includes pilot whale meat.
+Like humans, pilot whales are at the top of the food chain and could be consuming sick fish.
+Humans could be transmitting the disease to sea mammals and they could be giving it back.

 Predators, including some whales, are high on the food chain.
 Predators that consume predators are consuming the toxic build-up from every animal ever consumed.
 Therefore, predators (and the people who consume them) often serve as an excellent indicator of the health of an entire ecosystem, including prion contamination.